2025 UK Championship: Overview

+The main stage of the tournament was played at the York Barbican (pictured in 2016) in York, England.

-The UK Championship was first held in 1977 as the United Kingdom Professional Snooker Championship, staged at the Blackpool Tower Circus in Blackpool.
-The inaugural event was won by Patsy Fagan, who defeated Doug Mountjoy 12–9 in the final.
-Joe Davis, who had won the World Snooker Championship 15 times between 1927 to 1946, presented Fagan with the trophy.
+The UK Championship was first held in 1977 as the United Kingdom Professional Snooker Championship, staged at Blackpool Tower Circus in Blackpool, England.
+Patsy Fagan won the inaugural event, defeating Doug Mountjoy 12–9 in the final.
+Joe Davis, who had won the World Snooker Championship 15 times between 1927 and 1946, presented Fagan with the trophy.
 For the tournament's first seven years, only United Kingdom residents or passport holders were eligible to compete.
 At the 1984 event, the UK Championship became a ranking tournament open to players of any nationality.
-Ronnie O'Sullivan is the most successful player in the tournament's history, having won the title eight times.
+As of the 2024 edition, Ronnie O'Sullivan was the most successful player in the tournament's history, having won the title eight times.

-The 2025 edition of the tournament—its 49th consecutive staging since the inaugural edition in 1977—will take place from 29 November to 7 December 2025 at the York Barbican in York, England.
-It will be the ninth ranking event of the 202526 snooker season, following the 2025 International Championship and preceding the 2025 Snooker Shoot Out.
-It will be the first of the season's three Triple Crown events, preceding the 2026 Masters and the 2026 World Snooker Championship.
-Judd Trump will be the defending champion, having defeated Barry Hawkins 108 in the 2024 final to win his second UK Championship title.
+The 2025 edition of the tournament—its 49th consecutive staging since the inaugural edition in 1977—took place from 29 November to 7 December at the York Barbican in York, England.
+It was the ninth ranking event of the 2025–26 snooker season, following the 2025 International Championship and preceding the 2025 Snooker Shoot Out.
+It was the first of the season's three Triple Crown events, preceding the 2026 Masters and the 2026 World Snooker Championship.
+The top 16 in the snooker world rankings following the event qualified for the 2026 Masters.
+Judd Trump was the defending champion, having defeated Barry Hawkins 10–8 in the 2024 final to win his second UK Championship title.